Skip to content

 General debugging -- pdb

 The project uses pdb for debugging as a dev-requirement.
-You can set breakpoints with pdb in much the same way you'd set them using debugger in Javascript.
+You can set breakpoints with pdb in much the same way you'd set them using debugger in JavaScript.
 Insert import pdb; pdb.set_trace() into the line where you want the breakpoint to set, then run your Python code.

 Docker